ShengChiaYu/Color-aware-Routing-for-Double-Patterning/README.md

 1. **Net Ordering**<br/>
    We connect nets with smaller area first.
 2. **Early stopping**<br/>
-   while we are doing Hadlock algorithm, if we meet the line of same net, we just simply connect it with the line.
+   While we are doing Hadlock algorithm, if we meet the line of same net, we just simply connect it with the line.

 ### Complexity analysis
 - Number of nodes: S